EU AI Act Compliance for Healthcare AI: A Complete Guide

 - You do not conduct two separate conformity assessments; the AI Act requirements are evaluated as part of the MDR assessment

-- However, you must still meet all the substantive requirements of both regulations
+- Even so, you must still meet all the substantive requirements of both regulations

-This integration is intended to reduce regulatory burden, but in practice it means your MDR notified body must have the competence to assess AI-specific requirements, a capability gap that some notified bodies are still working to close.
+The point of folding the two together is to cut regulatory burden.
+In practice, though, it means your MDR notified body has to be competent to assess AI-specific requirements, and that is a capability gap some notified bodies are still working to close.

 Where the Two Frameworks Diverge